Pharmacodynamics

 (inhibition of the organic cation transport system)

-Except in patients with impaired renal function, no dose adjustment of Disaverox is necessary.
+With the exception of patients with impaired renal function, no dose adjustment of Disaverox is required.

-If concomitant use of cotrimoxazole is warranted, patients should be kept under clinical observation.
+If concomitant use of co-trimoxazole is warranted, patients should be under clinical supervision.

-The co-administration with high doses of trimethoprim + sulfamethoxazole to treat pneumonia caused by Pneumocystis jirovecii (P. carinii) and toxoplasmosis has not been studied and should be avoided.
+Concomitant use of high-dose trimethoprim + sulfamethoxazole for the treatment of Pneumocystis jirovecii (P. carinii) pneumonia and toxoplasmosis has not been studied and should be avoided.

 The interaction has not been studied.